alterNERDtive/EDDiscovery-wiki/Translations.md

 PopOutInfo.Journal.Description: "Journal grid view" => "<Journal grid view>"

 The @ or the text in <> in the language text means that an item has not received a translation yet.
-To translate, replace the @ with => "Language text" in your translation file.
+To translate, replace the @/text with => "Language text" with your translation.

 For example, in the italiano-it.tlf file, you have: